roblesch/roblesch.github.io/_posts/2024-04-29-bevy-boids.md

 ## The End

 We finally made it!
-This was supposed to be a quick recap of an even quicker project, but ended up as a week-long ramble.
-So it goes.
-I'm loving Rust and plan to work with it as much as I'm able, and have some plans for getting involved with Bevy - if you're interested, I will probably share them here and maybe on my LinkedIn.
-Thanks for reading.
+What started as a quick recap for a quicker proejct ended up as a week-long ramble.
+I'm loving Rust and plan to work with it as my bandwidth allows.
+As always, I'll post any new developments here as they happen.
+Thanks for reading!